 Despite Santos’ flexible approach to the truth, he has said he will simply take his seat.
 The highest echelons of the Republican Party are keeping quiet for now.
 The party is already facing internal strife, making it uncertain whether party leader Kevin McCarthy will win enough votes for the presidency of the House of Representatives.
 They therefore cannot use a dissident Santos.

 In the US, criminal investigations have also been launched into Santos’ lies, both at the federal level and in Nassau County, which includes his constituency.
-It is unknown what exactly is being investigated, but it may also be about the financing of his campaign.
+It is unknown what exactly is being investigated, but it may also be regarding the financing of his campaign.
 It is unclear where Santos got his money from.

 Impeachment procedure

-That could eventually lead to impeachment proceedings, requiring a two-thirds majority to vote him out.
+That might eventually lead to impeachment proceedings, requiring a two-thirds majority to vote him out.
 However, such a majority is not likely.
 A Delegate has been impeached only five times before: three times in 1861 for supporting the rebel Confederacy, and then in 1980 and 2010 for bribery.